nixilla/gather/documentation/try/ckan.md

 ![Getting the CKAN API Key](/images/ckan-api-key.png)

 Now you need to edit the CKAN Consumer config file.
-It’s in the `aether-connect` directory, under `ckan-consumer/config/config.json`.
+It’s in the `aether-bootstrap` directory, under `ckan-consumer/config/config.json`.
 Open it in your favourite text editor.
 If, for example, you like to use `Vi`, you should type

 ```
 vi ./ckan-consumer/config/config.json